spesmilo/electrum/contrib/osx/README.md

     git submodule init
     git submodule update

-The above ensures that you pull in the OSX helper app, CalinsQRReader.
+The above ensures that you pull in the zbar, secp256k1, and other submodules.

 ## 2. Use the provided script to begin building.